hashicorp/terraform-provider-awscc/docs/resources/connect_user.md

 - `key` (String) The key name of the tag.
 You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
 - `value` (String) The value for the tag.
 You can specify a value that is maximum of 256 Unicode characters in length and cannot be prefixed with aws:.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+<a id="nestedatt--user_proficiencies"></a>
+### Nested Schema for `user_proficiencies`

+Required:

+- `attribute_name` (String) The name of user's proficiency.
+You must use name of predefined attribute present in the Amazon Connect instance.
+- `attribute_value` (String) The value of user's proficiency.
+You must use value of predefined attribute present in the Amazon Connect instance.
+- `level` (Number) The level of the proficiency.
+The valid values are 1, 2, 3, 4 and 5.

 ## Import